matu6968/edex-ui/README.md

 #### I have a problem!
 Search through the [Issues](https://github.com/matu6968/edex-ui/issues) to see if yours has already been reported.
 If you're confident it hasn't been reported yet, feel free to open up a new one.
 If you see your issue and it's been closed, it probably means that the fix for it will ship in the next version, and you'll have to wait a bit.
 #### Can you disable the keyboard/the filesystem display?
-You can't disable them (yet) but you can hide them.
-See the `tron-notype` theme.
+Yes!
+You can now completely disable the keyboard and/or filesystem display through the settings.
+Open the settings editor (Ctrl+Shift+S) and set `disableKeyboard` and/or `disableFilesystem` to `true`.
+When disabled, the remaining component will expand to fill the available space.
+You can also hide them using CSS themes like `tron-notype`.
 #### Why is the file browser saying that "Tracking Failed"?
-(Windows only)
-On Linux and macOS, eDEX tracks where you're going in your terminal tab to display the content of the current folder on-screen.
+(Resolved!)
-Sadly, this is technically impossible to do on Windows right now, so the file browser reverts back to a "detached" mode.
-You can still use it to browse files & directories and click on files to input their path in the terminal.
+eDEX now supports filesystem tracking on all platforms including Windows!
+The filesystem browser will automatically follow your current working directory as you navigate through folders in the terminal.
+On Linux and macOS, this is achieved by monitoring the process working directory.
+On Windows, eDEX intelligently parses terminal output to detect directory changes from PowerShell and Command Prompt.
+If tracking still fails in rare cases, the file browser will fall back to a "detached" mode where you can still browse files & directories and click on files to input their path in the terminal.
 #### Can this run on a Raspberry Pi / ARM device?
 We provide prebuilt arm64 and armv7 builds as a part of the revival of the project.
 #### Why is WebGL acceleration on the terminal disabled?